robjacob/pad/README.md

 * Displays all (or nearby) bookmarks whenever you hit View

-* Continuously update as brain state changes?
+* Continuously update as brain state changes (could provide UI control to toggle this on and off)

 ## Usage